Welcome to the Center for Scholarly and Civic Engagement!

 The Center for Scholarly and Civic Engagement (CSCE) supports Collin College’s commitment to service and involvement in our community and empowers learning through experiential opportunities and academic exploration.
-Collin College is a benchmark institution in civic engagement as evidenced by repeated designations as a recipient of the President’s Higher Education Community Service Honor Roll and as a recipient of the 2010 Carnegie Foundation’s Designation for Civic Excellence.
+Collin College is a benchmark institution in civic engagement as evidenced by repeated designations as a recipient of the President’s Higher Education Community Service Honor Roll and as a recipient of the 2010 and 2015 Carnegie Foundation’s Designation for Civic Excellence.

 CSCE connects faculty, students and community partners through a variety of academic

 and co-curricular programs.
 These initiatives focus on Service Learning, co-curricular

 academic programming, Leadership Development, Civic Engagement and Community Outreach.